 Often, this surgery is minimally invasive — the rods are inserted through a few tiny cuts, rather than large incisions.
 In many cases, this can be done without a child needing a cast after surgery.

-Our pediatric orthopedic surgeon, Dr. Paul Esposito, received personal training from co-inventor of the rods, Francois Fassier, M.D., of Montreal and is often consulted by pediatric orthopedic surgeons across the country.
+Our pediatric orthopedic surgeon, Dr. Maegen Wallace has trained with Dr. Richard Kruse, at AI duPont Hospital for Children and works closely with Dr. Paul Esposito, here at Children’s.
+Dr. Esposito also received personal training from co-inventor of the rods, Francois Fassier, M.D., of Montreal and is often consulted by pediatric orthopedic surgeons across the country.

 Research is an important and growing area within Children’s OI Clinic.
 We are dedicated to finding the latest and best treatment available for pediatric patients.